Are you wondering how long can cream cheese sit out safely?

 How Long Can Cream Cheese Sit Out?

-As mentioned above, cream cheese is originally made from fresh milk fat and cream, and we all know that milk gets easily spoiled, which if opened, only lasts for a few days.
+Cream cheese is made from fresh milk fat and cream, and we all know that milk gets easily spoiled, which if opened, only lasts for a few days.

 If you put the cream cheese in the fridge and is left unopened, it will last for three to four weeks even after its expiry date.

 This is why you should not use cream cheese that has been exposed to more than 40 degrees Fahrenheit.

 Clues That Your Cream Cheese Has Gone Bad

-If you see the top of the packaging to be slimy or soft instead of firm, then this is a sign that the cream cheese is spoiled.
+If you see the top of the packaging to be slimy or soft instead of firm, then this is a sign that the cream cheese may be spoiled.

 - If you are not sure of the packaging, it is better to open the package and check if the cream looks different.

 - The cream cheese has a strong sour smell.